 It’s about giving Google what it wants and helping it understand your content.
 Directly publishing thousands of blog posts won’t help you get more organic search traffic.

-Here, I’ll give you a thorough SEO checklist you can use to make sure every time you publish a new post (and update old ones) you are making it easier for Google to understand and rank it.
+Here, I’ll share with you a thorough SEO checklist you can use to make sure every time you publish a new post (and update old ones), you are making it easier for Google to understand and rank it.

 This will help you check whether you’ve done all the certain on-page SEO or not.